Keyboard shortcuts

 FieldTypeDescription

 registryuint64Unique identifier for the deployed ZK guest program.
-Used by the Authorization contract to look up the correct Verification Key (VK) from VerificationGateway.
+Maps to ZK authorization registry in the Authorization contract.

 On-Chain Verification Sequence